 A 2012 study, Katy Trail Economic Impact Report, found that the 400,000 visitors to the Katy Trail State Park have an economic impact of $18,491,000 per year, which supports 367 jobs.
 About 85% of visitors bicycled the Katy Trail and 87% of respondents said the Katy Trail was the main reason for their visit to the area.
 One in five Katy Trail visitors stopped at a small town along the trail, contributing $8 million in total value added to the local community.

-The Institute for Tourism and Recreation Research (ITRR) conducted a study called Analysis of Touring Cyclists: Impacts, Needs and Opportunities for Montana, which found that multi-day cyclists spend $75 - $103 per day while in Montana and stay an average of eight or more nights.
+In 2013, the Institute for Tourism and Recreation Research (ITRR) conducted a study called Analysis of Touring Cyclists: Impacts, Needs and Opportunities for Montana, which found that multi-day cyclists spend $75 - $103 per day while in Montana and stay an average of eight or more nights.
 Touring cyclists hailed from 48 states and 18 countries.

 The Montana Business Quarterly published a follow up article about this study called Bicycle Tourism: Providing Economic Development Opportunities for Montana, also written by the ITRR.